COVESA/iot-event-analytics/docs/README.md

   Some basic definition:
   - Preprocessing like normalization, scaling etc. is not made by this library
-  - Multiple learning calls perform a transfer learning and continously learn an existing model
+  - Multiple learning calls perform a transfer learning and continuously learn an existing model
   - The input is always a matrix, each vector represents the dimensionality, multiple vectors represent samples
   - The implementation class name denotes the procedure
     - __Binning__  or __blank__ no binning